 When you reach the Senior Director level, you can get monthly payments for a car that you’ve been eyeing on.

 Of course this goes without saying that the higher your rank, the more money you’ll get for those monthlies.

-All of these ranks on the compensation plan may sound sweet with its promising rewards but before you delve into the MLM world, think again – Are you really that much of a soft talker that’s able to convince people into joining as easy as the other leaders do?
+All of these ranks on the compensation plan may sound sweet with their promising rewards but before you delve into the MLM world, think again – Are you really that much of a soft talker that’s able to convince people into joining as easy as the other leaders do?

 Red Flags – Things to Look Out For.

-Now that you’ve seen the good side of Maleuca which I guess is making you pretty hyped up about joining, it’s time for me to lay you in on the negative sides which you must also know before making your decision…
+Now that you’ve seen the good side of Melaleuca which I guess is making you pretty hyped up about joining, it’s time for me to lay you in on the negative sides which you must also know before making your decision…

 Red Flag #1 – They test on animals

 Part of the thing that makes Melaleuca interesting is that their products cover all household item ranges at one stop so you won’t have to think of which brand suit what and all that but one thing that really bothers me to find the answer to is that, Is Melaleuca really all natural?

 I have had my doubts about the company’s integrity but what would you think if you find out that the internet is flooded with comments like this…